 When she was chair of the Senate Health Care Committee, Ann focused the panel’s work on improving access to medical and dental services in rural and underserved areas, and gaining better control of health-care costs.

 Her work on the education and budget committees put her at the center of the successful multi-year effort completed in 2018 (in association with the McCleary v.
 Washington ruling) to overhaul the state’s outdated education-funding system and offer each child in Washington an opportunity to succeed in school regardless of residential or economic status.
 A former teacher, Ann also was instrumental in creating the state’s paraeducator law, which established professional standards and encourages professional development.

 Ann’s experience with transportation issues ranges from crafting 2015’s successful “Connecting Washington” package of investments and reforms, as a member of the Senate Transportation Committee, to being among the legislative stakeholders on the state’s Road Usage Charge Pilot Project Steering Committee (and a participant in the Road Usage Charge Pilot).

-Washington has a part-time, citizen Legislature, so back home Ann works at the Tri-Mountain Golf Course in north Clark County.
-She also operates a governmental and public-affairs consulting firm in La Center, where she resides with husband Fred and sons Rex and Derick.
+She resides in La Center with husband Fred; they have two adult sons, Rex and Derick.
 Ann has a bachelor’s degree in political science (minoring in natural science and history) and a secondary-education teaching certificate.

 She is active in her community, belonging to Greater Clark County Rotary and other organizations and volunteering for events such as the American Cancer Society’s West Clark County Relay for Life (as publicity chairwoman); she also has served or is serving on the board of directors for several organizations, including Innovate Washington.